QiufangMa/control-schedule-framework/draft-wqb-tvr-applicability.md

 ## Tidal Network

 Tidal network is a typical scenario of Energy Efficient case.
-The tidal network means the volume of traffic in the network changes periodically like the ocean tide.
+The tidal network means that the volume of traffic in the network changes periodically like the ocean tide.
 This changes are mainly affected by human activities.
-Therefore, this tidal effect is obvious in human-populated areas, such as campuses and airport.
+Therefore, this tidal effect is obvious in human-populated areas, such as campuses and airports.

-In the context of a tidal network, If the network maintains all the devices up to guarantee the maximum throughput all the time, a lot of power will be wasted.
+In the context of a tidal network, if the network maintains all the devices up to guarantee a maximum throughput all the time, a lot of power will be wasted.
 The energy-saving methods may include the deactivation of some or all components of network nodes.
-These activities have the potential to alter network topology and impact data routing in a variety of ways.
+These activities have the potential to alter network topology and impact data routing/forwarding in a variety of ways.
 Interfaces on network nodes can be selectively disabled or enabled based on traffic patterns, thereby reducing the energy consumption of nodes during periods of low network traffic.